-Table C.1 - Market benefit categories under the RIT-D not ex pected to be material Tuble ett market benefit eategenee ander the titt B het ex
+Table C.1 - Market benefit categories under the RIT-D not expected to be material

-Market benefits Reason for excluding from this RIT-D Changes in voluntary load curtailment Ausgrid notes that the level of voluntary load curtailment currently present in the NEM is limited.
+Market benefits Reason for excluding from this RIT-D Timing of unrelated expenditure Ausgrid does not expect the project will have any effect on unrelated expenditures in other parts of the network.
+Accordingly, Ausgrid considers the market benefit from changes in timing of unrelated expenditure is not material.
+Changes in voluntary load curtailment Ausgrid notes that the level of voluntary load curtailment currently present in the NEM is limited.
 Where the implementation of a credible option affects pool price outcomes, and in particular results in pool prices reaching higher levels on some occasions than in the base case, this may have an impact on the extent of voluntary load curtailment.
 Ausgrid notes that none of the options are expected to affect the pool price and so there is not expected to be any changes in voluntary load curtailment.
 Costs to other parties This category of market benefit typically relates to impacts on generation investment from the options.
 Ausgrid notes that none of the options will affect the wholesale market and so we have not estimated this category of market benefit.
 Changes in load transfer capacity and embedded generators Load transfer capacity between substations is predominantly limited by the high voltage feeders that connect substations.
 Credible options under consideration do not affect high voltage feeders and therefore are unlikely to materially change load transfer capacity.
 Further, credible options are unlikely to enable embedded generators in Ausgrid's network to be able to take up load given the size and profile of the load serviced by network assets currently considered for replacement.
 Consequently, Ausgrid has not attempted to estimate any benefits from changes in load transfer capacity and embedded generators.
-Option value Option values arise where there is uncertainty regarding future outcomes, the information that is available in the future is likely to change, and the credible options considered have sufficiently flexible to respond to that change.
-Ausgrid notes that none of the credible options assessed involve stages or any other flexibility and so we do not consider that option value is relevant.
-Ausgrid notes that Option 1 does allow for lower connection costs for a future Cremorne Junction zone substation than the base case and Option 2 if/when that zone substation is built.
-This is benefit of Option 1 but has not been estimated as part of the assessment due to the uncertainty involved, as well as the fact that it would not affect identification of the preferred option, as outlined in section 4.3.2 above.
+Option value Option values arise where there is uncertainty regarding future outcomes, the information that is available in the future is likely to change, and the credible options considered have sufficient flexibility to respond to that change.
+Ausgrid notes that none of the credible options assessed involve stages or any other flexibility and so we do not consider that option value is relevant with respect to staging.
+Ausgrid considered an estimated option value as part of its assessment of non-network alternatives but the inclusion of an option value resulted in no change in the viability of non-network options to form part of the least cost solution.
 Changes in electrical energy losses Ausgrid does not expect that any of the credible options considered would lead to significant changes in network losses and so have not estimated this category of market benefits.